 - Insert or Add a Drive

 - Edit a Drive Name and Address

 - Delete a Drive from the List

 - Cut a Drive

+- Pasting a Drive

 OFFLINE Drive List View - Digital

 An OFFLINE Drive List view will appear when there is another Drive List open.
 This is indicated by the word OFFLINE appearing to the right of the filename.